MelanconR22/School_District_Analysis/README.md

 Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 ##### How is the district summary affected?
 * The distric summary was slightly affected when removing the test scores for 9th grade at Thomas High School.
-The following chart shows the results with all scores counted in the summary
+The following chart shows the results with all scores counted in the summary:

 ![Screenshot 2022-07-27 231843](https://user-images.githubusercontent.com/107599510/181419395-dbd359d2-b25a-4f94-8ad3-73b801f168b8.png)

-* The following chart shows the results with all of the 9th grade scores removed from Thomas High School.
+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ![Screenshot 2022-07-27 231232](https://user-images.githubusercontent.com/107599510/181418764-9935a9d1-ff21-48fc-ad0e-e1c841a2e0e3.png)

 * The average math score was affected slightly by removing the ninth grade scores going from 79% to 78.9%.
 The average reading score was not impacted from a rounded percentage standpoint as both scores were 81.9%.
 As expected, the passing math, passing reading, and overall percent passing dropped slightly after removing the 461 9th grade scores from Thomas High School.

 ##### How is the school summary affected?

+* The following chart shows the results with all scores counted in the summary:

+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ##### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+* The following chart shows the results with all scores counted in the summary:

+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ##### How does replacing the ninth-grade scores affect the following:

 ##### Math and reading scores by grade

+* The following chart shows the results with all scores counted in the summary:

+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ##### Scores by school spending

+* The following chart shows the results with all scores counted in the summary:

+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ##### Scores by school size

+* The following chart shows the results with all scores counted in the summary:

+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ##### Scores by school type

+* The following chart shows the results with all scores counted in the summary:

+* The following chart shows the results with all of the 9th grade scores removed from Thomas High School:

 ##### Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.